All that is necessary for the triumph of evil is for good men to do nothing. ~ Edmund Burke

 At its core morality – religious or otherwise – is basically judgment of other people.
 Morality establishes the idea that there is an objective way to assess another person based on the values they hold.
 This makes morality a tool for the devaluation of other people, to estrange, divide and dehumanize someone in the name of the state, the religion or as a species at large.
 Once we’ve morally assessed someone, any form of disdain, or even cruelty, can be rationalized (wars, prisoner interrogation tactics, social alienation, etc.)

 And yet the underlying premise behind all the great prophets’ teachings is that of non-judgment, love, respect for others, forgiveness, charity, and tolerance.
 How can that be?
 At some point in time, the original message behind most of these prophet’s words was lost or misinterpreted.

-The word “sin” for example came to mean “against the rules” and deserving of punishment, when in fact, as mentioned in a previous article, “sin” actually means in the original biblical Hebrew language: “to miss the mark“.
+The word “sin” for example came to mean “against the rules” and deserving of punishment, when in fact, as mentioned in a previous article on karma, “sin” actually means in the original biblical Hebrew language: “to miss the mark“.

 Sinning was to make a stupid mistake, a transgression against ourselves – it didn’t have anything to do with being a bad person.
 If the only reason we avoid killing someone is that we don’t want to go to Hell, then maybe Hell would be the best place for us.

 So, how can we avoid making mistakes that harm ourselves and others in the process?